AhmedHazemYoussef/OMVMLP-3D-Relief-Recognition/README.md

 * Ruiwen He, Léonard de Vinci, Paris La Défense, France
 * Karim Hammoudi, UHA, IRIMAS, Mulhouse, France

+# Experimenting on the source code
-If you need any assistance regarding the code for experiminting our approach, do not hesitate to contact me at: ahmedhazem10119@gmail.com
+If you need any assistance regarding the code for experimenting our approach, do not hesitate to contact me at: ahmedhazem10119@gmail.com